chinpei215/cakephp-eager-loader/README.md

 `EagerLoaderBehavior` returns almost same results as `ContainableBehavior`, however you might encounter incompatibility problems between the 2 behaviors.
 For example `EagerLoaderBehavior::contain()` is not implemented yet.

-Then disabling EagerLoader on the fly, you can use `ContainableBehavior::contain()` instead:
+Then disabling `EagerLoaderBehavior` on the fly, you can use `ContainableBehavior::contain()` instead:
 ```php
 $Comment->Behaviors->disable('EagerLoader');
 $Comment->Behaviors->load('Containable');